Most advertising campaigns have a goal attached to them such as increasing website traffic, getting leads, or growing conversions.

-Moving from traditional to performance marketing can be a big leap for advertisers.
-Let’s break down the difference between traditional and performance marketing approaches and the five reasons marketers should consider using this new format.
+Including performance marketing in your overall advertising strategy is a smart move in today's digital world.
+Let’s break down the difference between traditional and performance marketing approaches and the five reasons marketers should consider using this format.

 Performance marketing vs. traditional advertising

-Many traditional advertising formats work by charging campaign costs upfront regardless of results.
+Many traditional advertising formats work by charging specific ad rates regardless of results.
 For example, when a marketer buys a print ad, they pay a bulk sum based on past readership.
-The cost of the placement is related to past averages instead of actual performance.
+The cost of the placement is related to past averages instead of actual advertising performance.

 On the other hand, performance marketing campaigns charge advertisers once a placement has delivered on results.
 This type of marketing is mostly reserved for digital campaigns that are easily measured.
-For example, a marketer running a website traffic campaign on Facebook would only pay for clicks that Facebook refers to the website.
+For example, a marketer running an ad campaign to increase web traffic would only pay for the clicks that brought users to the website.

 Common types of performance marketing campaigns include cost per click (CPC) and cost per acquisition (CPA).
-Marketers normally identify their goals at the beginning of the campaign and set an ideal rate per result.
+These goals are set at the beginning of the campaign along with a target action cost.

-Paying for results in advertising is a relatively new option that has only been in practice for the past few years.
-The rise of digital marketing through display, email, and social media channels makes it easier for marketers to track and optimize for results.
+As advertising has gotten more advanced over the years, so have the performance tracking methods.
+The rise of digital marketing through display, email, and social media channels makes it easier for marketers to track and optimize for desired campaign results.

-From there, it’s simple to find the proper budget based on required outcomes.
+This makes it easy to determine the proper budget for a campaign.
 For example, a $5,000 budget is appropriate if a marketer expects to pay $0.50 per click and has a goal of 10,000 website visits.

-Another perk is that outcomes are a priority throughout performance marketing campaigns, meaning ads will be optimized for goals—whether it’s viewable impressions, clicks, leads, or whatever else.
+Another perk is that goals are prioritized throughout performance marketing campaigns.
+Meaning that ads are optimized according to the campaign's goal—whether it’s viewable impressions, clicks, leads, or whatever else.

 Pay for results

 The most obvious benefit of performance marketing campaigns is being able to pay for results without undefined overhead.
-This is especially key to marketers seeking actions such as leads or conversions.
+This is especially key for lower-funnel campaigns that are driven by specific conversion metrics.